-FGASA The Field Guides Association of Southern Africa (FGASA), to which Bushwise is endorsed, was formally established in 1992, to set a standard for nature guiding practice.
-FGASA represents individual Tourist Guides, Nature Guides and Culture Guides, Trackers and organisations involved in offering professional guiding services to members of the public.
-FGASA is an accredited provider with the Tourism Hospitality and Sport, Education and Training Authority (CATHSSETA).
+Careers in the Lodge IndustryThe Field Guides Association of Southern Africa (FGASA), to which Bushwise is endorsed, was formally established in 1992, to set a standard for nature guiding practice.
+FGASA represents individual tourist guides, nature guides and culture guides, trackers and organisations involved in offering professional guiding services to members of the public.
+FGASA is an accredited provider with the Culture Art Tourism Hospitality and Sports Sector Education and Training Authority (CATHSSETA).

 FGASA is fully committed to the development and implementation of the national qualifications promoting the development of all tourist guides, including previously disadvantaged individuals, as guides, trackers, trainers and assessors as part of the South African transformation process.
 For more information see www.fgasa.org.za.

-- Communication skills All the knowledge in the world is useless when communication skills are lacking.
+- Communication skills: All the knowledge in the world is useless when communication skills are lacking.

-- Organisational skills The Field Guide needs good planning and organisational skills in order to run a successful safari.
+- Organisational skills: The field guide needs good planning and organisational skills in order to run a successful safari.

-- Client handling The Field Guide should be helpful, friendly and sympathetic but also firm, assertive and in control at all times.
+- Client handling: The field guide should be helpful, friendly and sympathetic but also firm, assertive and in control at all times.
 “Difficult” clients should be handled firmly and should never be allowed to spoil the experience of others in the group.

-- First Aid skills All Field Guides are required to have a valid, recognised First Aid certificate.
+- First Aid skills: All field guides are required to have a valid, recognised first aid certificate.

-- Practical skills The Field Guide must have practical skills, be innovative and resourceful.
+- Practical skills: The field guide must have practical skills, be innovative and resourceful.
 A good working knowledge of vehicles, vehicle maintenance and repair is required.
 Field guides must also exhibit sound driving skills.